chinamike65/hugo-tuolesi/content/book3/book3en.md

 (1) People are bound to die. . . .
 213

-(2) Not only will they die, but the time of death is uncertain. … 221
+(2) Not only will people die, but the time of death is uncertain. … 221

 (3) At the time of death, apart from the Dharma, nothing can help. … 226